2014 United States Senate election in South Carolina: Debates

 Graham initially declined to debate his opponents.
 A spokesman said that his campaign was "in discussions with other groups, as well as looking at the schedule."
 Hutto said that Graham is "terrified at the thought of defending his own record in a public debate" and Ravenel said Graham's decision was "highly arrogant and disrespectful."
-Graham claimed he refused to debate because of the presence of third-party candidate Thomas Ravenel, a convicted felon.
+Graham claimed he refused to debate because of the presence of independent candidate Thomas Ravenel, a convicted felon.
 He ultimately agreed to debate Hutto alone on October 27.